PioSolver Review 2026: Is the GTO Solver Worth $249?

 At its core, PioSolver is a postflop GTO solver built on the CFR algorithm (Counterfactual Regret Minimization).
 It calculates Nash-equilibrium strategies for any heads-up no-limit hold’em spot you input, returning frequencies for bet sizing, raising, calling, and folding.

-PioSolver is a study tool, not a trainer.
+PioSolver is a study tool, not a trainer or a drilling app.
 You build a tree, run a solve, and read the output.
 For the foundation context on solver theory and why GTO matters in 2026, see our guide to GTO and solvers.

 How CFR Solvers Build a Nash Equilibrium